-Symptom Cause Remedy No data are shown on the on-board computer if you press the on-off button (battery).
-The battery charge level may be insufficient.
-Charge the battery.
-Switch on the power.
-Is the power switched on?
-Press the On-Off button (battery) to switch the power on.
-Is the battery charged?
-If the battery is fitted to the pedelec and is being charged, it cannot be switched on.► Interrupt charging.
+Symptom Cause Remedy The battery charge level may be insufficient. ► Charge the battery.
+Is the power switched on? ▶ Press the On-Off button (battery) to switch the power on.
+No data is shown on the monitor when the On-Off Is the battery charged? ▶ If the battery is fitted to the pedelec and is being charged, it cannot be switched on.
+Interrupt charging process. button (battery) is pressed.
 Is the connector fitted to the power cable correctly?
-Check whether the connector is fitted to the power cable correctly.
-The drive system now provides no assistance.
-A component may be connected which the system is unable to recognise.
-Contact your specialist dealer.
-The gear level is not shown on the on-board computer.
+Check that the power cable connector has not been disconnected.
+Contact your specialist dealer if this is not the case.
+A component may be connected which the system is unable to recognise. ► Contact your specialist dealer.
+The gear level is not shown on the display screen.
 The gear level is only shown if the electronic gear shift is used.
-Check that the power cable connector has not been disconnected.
-If this is not the case, contact your specialist dealer.
+Check whether the power cable plug has been disconnected.
+Contact your specialist dealer if this is not the case.
 The settings menu cannot be opened while you are pedalling.
-The product is designed in such a way that the The settings menu cannot be opened if the system detects that someone is riding the pedelec.
+The product is designed in such a way that the settings menu cannot be opened if the system detects that someone is riding the pedelec.
 This is not a malfunction.
 Stop the pedelec.
 Change settings when stationary only.
-The lock function cannot be set up or switched off.
-It may be a firmware error.
-Contact your specialist dealer.
-The connect account has been deleted or deactivated and the lock function is still activated.
-Contact your specialist dealer.
 The time display is flashing "0:00".
-The on-board computer battery has come to the end of its service life.
-Contact your specialist dealer.
+The battery in the on-board computer has come to the end of its service life. ▶ Replace on-board computer battery.

-Table 64: On-board computer error solution
+Table 51: Display error solution